rk-1203/acp-macro-preprocessor/README.md

 2. Download or clone the project

-3. Install Colorama

-    ```
-    $ pip install colorama
-    ```

-4. Run the acpmac.py file adding the name of the file to be processed as a parameter.
+3. Run the acpmac.py file adding the name of the file to be processed as a parameter.
 Make sure the file to be processed is in the same directory as of acpmac.py.

     ```
     $ python3 acpmac.py <file_name>
     ```

-5. The output will be a preprocessed file which will be displayed on the terminal
+4. The output will be a preprocessed file which will be displayed on the terminal